circonus/irondb-docs/installation.md

             port="8112"
             weight="170"/>
     </nodes>

-** There are a few important considerations for IRONdb cluster topologies: **
- * UUIDs must be lowercase.
- * The values of `id`, `port`, and `weight`, as well as the ordering of the `<node>` stanzas are used in calculating a unique hash that identifies the topology to the system.
-Changing any of these on a previously configured node will invalidate the topology and cause the node to refuse to start.
- * The node address may be changed at any time without affecting the validity of the topology.
- * If a node fails, its replacement should keep the same UUID, but it can have a different IP address.

 The temporary config is written out to `/tmp/topology.tmp`.
 You may edit this file if needed, such as to configure a split cluster (see below.)